-Greening 'up' (facade greening) was initially frowned on in the Bauhaus era of "modern architecture" (1920) because it reflected the older "garden city" style.
-Bauhaus was all about clearing off the ornamentation and embellishments on buildings.
-Minimalism was king.
-The new ideal was the "living machine," and so clear, angularly-cut facades were created-- often without details-- and had a somewhat cold, repellent, even soul-less effect.
-Since then, things have relaxed a bit and greened walls are no longer taboo: naturalness, warmth, and fullness of life-- and with them full-greening-- are once again "allowed!"
-At the same time, there have been undesirable developments where greening is sometimes intended to compensate for poor architecture...
+In the Bauhaus style of Germany starting around 1920 and the modern architecture movement that followed, facade greening was initially frowned on because it reflected the older garden city style.
+Bauhaus was all about clearing off the ornamentation and embellishments considered unnecessary or unfunctional (on buildings and otherwise).
+Minimalism became king.
+The new ideal favored clear, angularly-cut facades, often without details.
+Though Bauhaus wanted to reconceive structures for the support of growing social needs and to counteract the momentum of the capitalist machine, the style resulted in a cold, even soul-less effect.
+Bauhaus as such is more of a ghost now, but modernist architecture echos its ideals and retains the aesthetic to some degree.
+Since then, things have relaxed a bit on the greening front and greened facades are no longer taboo: naturalness, warmth, and fullness of life-- and with them full-greening-- are once again 'allowed!'
+At the same time, there have been undesirable developments where wall greening is sometimes intended to compensate for bad architecture...

-When greening 'new buildings,' plants are preferred which do not grow 'wild' (like self-climbers) but need assistance from cables and wires to form and grow.
-It is recommended to discuss a facade garden/your greening wishes with the architect at an early stage, because it can then be integrated into the stylistic language of the building.
-Below you can see examples with cable systems; modern trellises are also possible.
-The installation of a cable system may be challenging if special façades need to be greened.
+When greening modernist-style buildings, it is best to choose plants which need support to climb rather than self-climbers who tend to colonize a building quickly but wildly.
+Those that need assistance from cables and wire ropes in order to form and grow will be significantly more maneagable in the long-run.
+We recommend discussing a facade garden and your greening wishes with the architect at an early stage, because it can then be integrated into the stylistic language of the building.
+Below you can see examples with cable systems; traditional wooden trellises are also possible.
+The installation of a cable system may be challenging on some wall types / special facades.

-Starting around 1950, ideas of "modern architecture" were also implemented for social (municipal) housing.
-Facade greening didn't play a role here at first, but in the course of the environmental movement, the first attempts were made around 1980.
-To safeguard rental quotas (occupancy rates), these buildings were redeveloped and rennovated en masse and also greened, (especially windowless gables), starting around 1990.
-Unfortunately, the result was that these facades were often expressionless, even after walls were brightly painted (walls with ETICS would not stand any dark colours).
-And, such large-scale greenings were sometimes neglected or even cleared, because of lack of interest and care.
+The ideas of modern architecture were applied in Germany from 1950 onwards also in the construction of social housing.
+Facade greening didn't play a role here at first, but with the advent of the environmental movement, the first attempts were made around 1980.
+To meet rental quotas, these buildings were redeveloped and rennovated en masse and also greened (mostly on the windowless facades), starting around 1990.
+Unfortunately, the facades, some of which were very striking, were often expressionless after insulation because they were uniformly painted in plain, light tones (walls with external insulaion systems-- ETICS -- usually have an acrylic plaster that does not tolerate darker colours).
+Such large-scale and high greenings , due to a lack of maintenance or interest, were sometimes severely neglected or even later cleared away.

-A negative trend also begins to emerge now.
-Functional buildings (warehouses, car parking houses, protective walls, etc..) begin to be perceived more and more as eye-sores and disruptive enough to require greening as a compensation measure.
-Naturally, the positive insight is that greening can improve the appearance of large, boring, unsightly, or uniform areas.
-The shady side of this thinking: a builder/owner can take advantage of this fact and must then no longer take the trouble that is necessary to create high-quality buildings.
-One could equate "modern buildings" with expressionless, cheap, dull facades.
-And greening is reduced to just a covering/coating to provide consolation to the architect, provided that 'architecture' is really deserving of the name.
-(In German, silver lace vine is also called 'architektentrost'-- literally, ''architect's consolation" -- for its ability to quickly cover large areas.)
+A negative trend has begun to emerge with modern, especially industrial, construction.
+Functional and utilitarian buildings (warehouses, car parking houses, protective walls, etc..), banal forms of concrete and metal, have become quite the eye-sore and are often considered disruptive enough to require greening as a compensation measure.
+Since greening transforms large, uniform, unsightly, or boring structures, it has understandably become a go-to measure.
+But the shady side of this discovery: a builder or contractor can use this to his advantage and avoid putting in the effort or cost necessary to create high-quality buildings.
+Thus, with many 'modern buildings' and their expressionless and cheap facades, greening is reduced to just a covering to mask poor construction or architectural deficit, provided that it is really deserving of the name 'architecture.' *In German, silver lace vine is also called 'architektentrost' -- literally, ''architect's consolation" -- for its ability to quickly cover large areas!

-Greened residential buildings, most from the time after 2000.
-FassadenGrün-systems are noted with a wire rope system number.
+Photo gallery of greened residential homes, most of them from after 2000.
+FassadenGrün trellis systems are marked with a wire rope system number.
 More examples under Modern Trellises.